API4KBs/kmdp-trisotech-asset-repository/README.md

     - exported as OMG's Meta Vocabulary Facility (MVF) models
 - (NEW 6.0!)
 Support for Decision/Process services as Knowledge Assets
     - Knowledge 'at rest' + Knowledge 'in motion'
+- (NEW 6.0!)
+KEM-annotated decision models
+  - Build CSV Concepts directly in KEM
+- (NEW 6.0!)
+Cloud Event support for DES webhooks
+  - Sync TTW and DES

 ### Upcoming

 - Content Negotiation: support for DMN 1.3 and later versions
 - Configurability of Service Library runtimes
-- KEM-annotated decision models
-- Cloud Event support for DES webhooks

 ### Experimental

 - KEM to SCG to OWL integration
+  - Build CSO definitions, build in the OWL to SKOS to FHIR pipeline, to integrate with SPE
+- cCPM PlanDefinition preview endpoint (/ccpms)
+  - Relies on CMMN case models with asset type "Clinical Case Management Model"
+  - SME to Screen is back !
+- cCPM Validation rules (/validate/ccpms)
+  - CKE "method & style" for cCPMs

 ## User Instructions